Friday, 6 June 2025

 Thursday, 21 September 2023

-September 21 tiny, remote, delightful Nome
+September 21 Tiny, remote, delightful Nome

 Fresh off the boat this morning, we were driven around Nome in a couple of those gorgeous yellow US school buses - a pretty bumpy ride but a bit of fun.
-Somebody had spotted musk ox so off we set - unsuccessfully.
+Somebody had spotted some musk ox so off we set - unsuccessfully.

 And the wheels of the bus go ...... man it was a bumpy ride